shalanah/birdle/README.md

 # Birdle

-Use five letter words to guess the bird of the day. (for-fun wordle clone go to https://www.nytimes.com/games/wordle/index.html to play the real game)
+Use five letter words to guess the bird of the day.

 ## Fun firsts